Policies

 Program Enrollment

 Students are expected to take all courses in the block format.
 Students who desire to take a traditional course should consult with their advisor about course availability.
-(Selected courses intentionally designed to be offered jointly to accelerated and traditional students are exempt.)
+(Selected courses intentionally designed to be offered jointly to online and traditional students are exempt.)
 Students should contact their advisor for assistance switching programs if they wish to take a majority of courses in the traditional format.

 Dual Program Enrollment

-Students are not allowed to pursue dual programs – a major or minor in the traditional program and a major or minor in the accelerated program – at the same time.
+Students are not allowed to pursue dual programs – a major or minor in the traditional program and a major or minor in the online program – at the same time.
 Students desiring to mix programs must first complete one program and then apply to the second program for completion of the second major or minor.

 Second Baccalaureate Degree